Verifying Switched System Stability With Logic: Case Studies

 The right-hand side of system~\rref{eq:canonmax} is non-differentiable but the equations can be equivalently rewritten as a family of two ODEs corresponding to either possibility for the $\max(fx+gy+\gamma,0)$ term in the equation for $\D{y}$ as follows, where the system follows ODE $\circled{A}$ in domain $fx+gy+\gamma\leq0$ and ODE $\circled{B}$ in domain $fx+gy+\gamma \geq 0$.

 Stability of this parametric system is \emph{not} directly provable using standard techniques for state-dependent switching presented in~\rref{subsec:statestab}.
-For example, the ODE \circled{A} stabilizes the system to the origin but the ODE \circled{B} stabilizes to the point $(-\frac{\gamma}{a-f},0)$ (away from the origin for $\gamma < 0$).
+For example, the ODE \circled{A} stabilizes the system to the origin but the ODE \circled{B} stabilizes to the point $(-\frac{\gamma}{a-f},0)$, away from the origin for $\gamma < 0$.
 Branicky proves global asymptotic stability of~\rref{eq:canonmax} with the following ``noncustomary''~\cite{871309} Lyapunov function involving a nondifferentiable integrand:

-Instead, the key idea used to prove stability in this paper is \emph{ghost switching}: analogous to ghost variables in program verification which are added for the sake of program proofs~\cite{DBLP:journals/cacm/OwickiG76,Platzer18,DBLP:journals/jacm/PlatzerT20}, ghost switching modes do not change the physical dynamics of the system but are introduced for the purposes of the stability analysis.
+The key idea used to deductively prove stability here instead is \emph{ghost switching}: analogous to ghost variables in program verification which are added for the sake of program proofs~\cite{DBLP:journals/cacm/OwickiG76,Platzer18,DBLP:journals/jacm/PlatzerT20}, ghost switching modes do not change the physical dynamics of the system but are introduced for the purposes of the stability analysis.
 Here, ghost switching between $fx+\gamma\leq 0$ and $f x+\gamma \geq0$ is used to obtain closed form representations for the integral in~\rref{eq:branicky}.
 This yields an instance of state-dependent switching $\stateswitch$ with 4 switching modes and the corresponding stability specification $\exmaxfml$: \begingroup \allowdisplaybreaks

 \endgroup

 The ghost switching modes enable a multiple Lyapunov function argument for stability using the following modified closed-form representations of Branicky's Lyapunov function~\rref{eq:branicky}, with $\lterm_1 \mnodefeq \frac{1}{2}(b c x^2 + 2c x y + y^2) + \redc{\frac{a}{2}x^2}$ for $\circled{A}_1, \circled{B}_1$ and $\lterm_2 \mnodefeq \frac{1}{2}(b c x^2 + 2c x y + y^2) + \redc{\frac{a}{2}x^2 - \frac{(fx + \gamma)^2}{2f}}$ for $\circled{A}_2, \circled{B}_2$.\footnote{An important technical requirement for $\lterm_2$ to be well-defined is $f \neq 0$.
 The case with $f=0$ is also verified in \KeYmaeraX but the details are omitted here for brevity.
 It does not require ghost switching and uses only $\lterm_1$ as its common Lyapunov function.} The sub-terms highlighted in \redc{red} for $\lterm_1, \lterm_2$ are closed form expressions for $\int_{0}^{x} a\xi - \max(f\xi+\gamma,0) d\xi$ where $f\xi+\gamma \leq 0$ and $f\xi+\gamma \geq 0$ respectively.
 The Lyapunov functions $\lterm_1, \lterm_2$ are modified from~\rref{eq:branicky} to use a quadratic form with an additional constant $c$ satisfying constraints $0 < c < b, c < b-g, c < \frac{(a - f) (b - g)}{a - f + g^2}, c < \frac{a (b - g)}{a + g^2}$ (such a constant always exists under the assumptions on $a,b,f,g$).
 This technical modification is required to prove UGpAS for $\exmax$ directly with the Lyapunov functions.
 Branicky's earlier proof requires LaSalle's principle~\cite{735143}.